kafka-ops/julie/docs/what-can-you-do.rst

 ^^^^^^^^^^^

 As a user you can configure consumers for each project.
-Consumer have a principal and optionally a consumer group name, if the consumer group is not defined a group ACL with "*" will be created.
+Consumer have a principal and optionally a consumer group name, if the consumer group is by default defined as prefix ACL with "*".
+Users can customize this property by defining a *group* attribute for each consumer.

 .. code-block:: YAML